top of page

 He/Him/His

-Student, Artist, Advocate Tyce is a doctoral student of Clinical Psychology at the New School for Social Research.
-He intends to work with BIPOC and Queer folks as he continues on throughout his academic and clinical career.
+Educator, Researcher, Student, Artist Tyce is a doctoral student of Clinical Psychology at the New School for Social Research.
 Tyce is passionate about improving the experiences of all Black people in academia, and as they navigate mental health services.
-At the moment he has been exploring the presence of anti-blackness in the therapeutic space as enacted by White psychotherapists.
+At the moment he has been exploring the presence of anti-blackness in the therapeutic space, as well as body image and eating concerns for BIPOC.
 Tyce's future research intends to address the impact of paternal absence across the lifespan for young boys, as well as the ways in which communities come together to address this issue.
-He hopes to work with Black families, youth, and couples as he continues on in his clinical training in order to provide a space of empowerment for members of his community.
+He hopes to continue working with BIPOC and Queer folks as he advances in his academic and clinical career.
+He hopes to work with families, youth, and couples as he continues on in his clinical training in order to provide a space of empowerment for members of his community.

 Samantha Klein